-This policy document provides coverage criteria for preimplantation genetic testing.
+This policy document provides criteria for preimplantation genetic testing.
 Please refer to:

-- Genetic Testing: Prenatal and Preconception Carrier Screening for coverage criteria related to carrier screening. - Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for coverage related to diagnostic genetic testing during pregnancy or for a pregnancy loss. - Genetic Testing: Noninvasive Prenatal Screening (NIPS) for coverage criteria related to prenatal cell-free DNA screening tests. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to diagnostic genetic testing in the postnatal period. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to preimplantation genetic testing that is not specifically discussed in this or another non-general policy.
+- Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to carrier screening. - Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for related to diagnostic genetic testing during pregnancy or for a pregnancy loss. - Genetic Testing: Noninvasive Prenatal Screening (NIPS) for criteria related to prenatal cell-free DNA screening tests. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to diagnostic genetic testing in the postnatal period. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to preimplantation genetic testing that is not specifically discussed in this or another non-general policy.